-- Some TAs are trained to deliver specific interventions and are monitored by the SENDCO. - All TAs are expected to deliver quality provision, under the guidance of the SENDCO - Training to meet the needs of TAs is arranged according to whole school and individual pupil needs. - TAs are encouraged to discuss issues relating to SEND with the SENDCO.
-Where individual and group training needs are identified of support staff the SENDCO or Headteacher will facilitate training.
-TAs are fully included in whole school training sessions where appropriate. - The contribution by support staff in the day-to-day implementation of the SEND Policy is highly valued and forms a crucial part of the success of the Policy. - In line with the SEND Code of Practice, the class teacher is the first port of call for the TAs to discuss issues relating to pupils with SEND.
-The SENDCO may be involved where further advice or discussion is needed. - TAs/Key Workers are responsible for co-ordinating the SEN Support Plans and action plans for their key students on a termly basis.
-The responsibility for ensuring pupils with SEND make progress continues to rest fully with every class teacher

-• All TAs are line managed by the SENDCO.
+- Training to meet the needs of TAs is arranged according to whole school and individual student needs. - TAs are encouraged to discuss issues relating to SEND with the SENCO. - Where individual and group training needs are identified of support staff, the SENCO or Headteacher will facilitate training.
+TAs are fully included in whole school training sessions where appropriate. - The contribution by support staff in the day-to-day implementation of the SEND Policy is highly valued and forms a crucial part of the success of the Policy. - In line with the SEND Code of Practice, the class teacher is the first port of call for the TAs to discuss issues relating to students with SEND.
+The SENCO may be involved where further advice or discussion is needed. - TAs/Key Workers are responsible for co-ordinating the SEN Support Plans and action plans for their key students on a termly basis.
+The responsibility for ensuring students with SEND make progress continues to rest fully with every class teacher - All TAs are line managed by the SENCO.